-A Test Pulse connector with built-in charge terminator is provided for use with a pulse generator such as the ORTEC 419, 448, or 480 to simulate the signal from the detector.
+A Test Pulse connector with a built-in charge terminator is provided for use with a pulse generator such as the ORTEC 419, 448, or 480 to simulate the signal from the proportional counter.
 This allows a check of the system performance while an experiment is in progress.

-The 142IH will accommodate up to ± 3000 V for the detector.
+The 142PC will accommodate up to ± 3000 V bias for the proportional counter.
 The output pulse polarity is the same as the applied bias polarity.
-The 142IH Preamplifier output can be connected to a shaping main amplifier such as the ORTEC 451, 485, or 572 for energy spectroscopy or to a timing filter amplifier such as the ORTEC 474 for time spectroscopy.
-Output connectors are provided so that both types of analysis can be operated simultaneously.
+The 142PC Preamplifier output can be connected to a shaping main amplifier such as the ORTEC 451, 485, or 572 for energy spectroscopy, or to a timing filter amplifier such as the ORTEC 474 for time spectroscopy.